 Swimming with Whale Sharks from Tulum Mexico

-There had been a storm the few days before we went – The Whale Sharking was cancelled and the water was still uncharacteristically murky, but nowhere near enough to ruin my whale shark swimming in Mexico experience!
+There had been a storm the few days before we went – The Whale Sharking was canceled and the water was still uncharacteristically murky, but nowhere near enough to ruin my whale shark swimming in Cancun experience!

 I’m glad he was as happy to meet me as I was to meet him.
 Whale shark swimming in Mexico success story right here!

 We each got one more snorkeling attempt with this incredible master of the deep, except the second time was better as we were more prepared in terms of kicking and snorkeling!

 The conditions and whale shark sightings on the day dictate how long your time with the shark is, and how many goes you get!

 Two times in the water is the standard, and while you could never have enough time with these incredible creatures, I was delighted.
 We left the site around 12 as did all other boats so I take solace in the fact that the sharks only have contact with humans for a few hours each day, and at any point, they can simply dive down if they don’t like the connection – but based on what I saw they kind of bask in the attention.